pipparichter/find-a-bug-api/README.md

 ## Usage

 Before accessing the Find-A-Bug database, you **must be connected to Caltech wifi** (or using the VPN).
 Instructions for connecting to the VPN can be found on the Caltech [website](https://www.imss.caltech.edu/services/wired-wireless-remote-access/Virtual-Private-Network-VPN).
-For more a more detailed usage guide, see the `demo.ipynb` notebook in the `notebooks` directory.
+For more a more detailed usage guide, see the Find-A-Bug User Guide.